m3tac0de/home-assistant-sofabaton-x1s/README.md

 - The *real* hub is discovered via mDNS → we get IP, port, MAC, name, TXT.
 - The integration starts a Python proxy (bundled in `custom_components/sofabaton_x1s/lib/x1_proxy.py`).
-- The proxy connects to the real hub and **also** advertises a *virtual* `_x1hub._udp.local.`.
+- The integration connects to the real hub and **also** advertises a *virtual* `_x1hub._udp.local.`.
-- The proxy is enabled by default.
-You can disable it from the device’s “Configuration” panel in HA.
-- When the real Sofabaton app connects to our virtual hub, the integration temporarily goes into “read-only” mode and your HA entities become unavailable (this is intentional).
+- When the real Sofabaton app connects to our virtual hub, the integration temporarily goes into “read-only” mode and your HA entities that can send commands become unavailable (this is intentional, we're preventing unexpected behavior in the app by allowing only a single "writer" at a time).

 We add a small TXT flag to the virtual hub so Home Assistant **ignores** our own advertisement and doesn’t overwrite the real hub’s IP.